kingyeet9048/ledgrid/README.md

 # FULL STACK PROJECT

 # DESCRIPTION
 This is a basic full stack project.
 That sends information REST API infomation over to a specific IP address.
 The system also logs certain information into the Datbase.
 This is for beginners who want to know more about a full stack project with PHP, HTML, CSS, JS, and MYSQL.
 This is by no means perfect or production ready.
+Any contributions are welcome.
+Just submit a pull request.

 # Reqs
 * Mysql database